Shop With Your SNAP/EBT Card and get FREE Fruits and Vegetables

 Swipe your Ohio Direction Card for tokens to spend at the market.

-Double your dollars with up to $20 in Produce Perks tokens (No $20 maximum is required in June 2020).
+Double your dollars with up to $25 in Produce Perks tokens.

 Use your SNAP/EBT tokens to buy SNAP eligible foods and Produce Perks tokens to buy more fresh fruits and vegetables.